mothur/mothur.github.io/_wiki/Pyrosequencing_of_functional_genes_-_basic_data_processing,_comparing_alignment_strategies,_and_integrating_mothur_output_with_ARB.md

 ![Figure 2.
 Comparison of mothur, Muscle, and MAFFT alignments.
 Dashed line shows mean value.](Aligner_comparison2.png "Figure 2.
 Comparison of mothur, Muscle, and MAFFT alignments.
-Dashed line shows mean value."){width="400"}
+Dashed line shows mean value.")

 So, bottom line: the mothur aligner was faster and better than Muscle or MAFFT implemented naively, <b>with a couple important caveats</b>.
 I